zylv0002/Adobe_Security_Terraform_Exercise/README.md

 * Configure the WebACL within the module to:
     * Enable **at least two** relevant AWS-managed rule groups (e.g., `AWSManagedRulesCommonRuleSet`, `AWSManagedRulesSQLiRuleSet`).
     * Include **at least one custom rule** designed specifically to block the known Juice Shop SQL injection payload (`' OR 1=1--`) when submitted to the `/rest/products/search` path.

+My actions:
+	1. Configured a reusable AWS WAF v2 WebACL Module (edge_waf).
+	2. Associated the WAF module with Delivery #0 by accepting the ALB ARN as an input variable.
+	3. Declared two AWS managed rule sets, AWSManagedRulesCommonRuleSet with priority=10 and AWSManagedRulesSQLiRuleSet with priority=20
+	4. Created a custom rule with priority=30 that blocks the SQLi payload "' OR 1=1--" when submitted to the /rest/products/search path.
+I learned that:
+   1. WAF priority defines the sequence in which rule sets are evaluated (from lower to higher).

 ### 2 – CI/CD Guardrail